jvanlier/self-driving-car-engineer/Project2_Advanced_Lane_Finding/README.md

 Regarding smoothing, I did implement it in the previous project.
 It did not seem to be needed here to get a good result on the project video.

 The pipeline does break down on the challenge video, however.
 There are various reasons for this:

-- the barrier in the middle of the road and shadows cause sharp edges
+- The barrier in the middle of the road and shadows cause sharp edges.
-- different pieces of asphalt in a single lane, causing an edge to be detected
+- Different pieces of asphalt in a single lane, causing an edge to be detected.
-- no smoothing
+- No smoothing.
-- the sanity check for the width of the top of the lane is very sensitive: small mistakes are blown up by the perspective transform, leading to large deviations from the expected 3.7 m
+- The sanity check for the width of the top of the lane is very sensitive: small mistakes are blown up by the perspective transform, leading to large deviations from the expected 3.7 m.

-If I were to keep working on this, I would try to improve the following:
+If I were to keep working on this, I would try to improve it by working on the following:

-- better thresholds for the lane pixel extraction (only the test images were used right now, rather than entire videos)
+- Better thresholds for the lane pixel extraction (only the test images were used right now, rather than entire videos).
-- a smarter way of initializing the sliding window search, rather than by just cutting the histogram in half and finding peaks.
+- A smarter way of initializing the sliding window search, rather than by just cutting the histogram in half and finding peaks.
 Maybe we can use the expected width of the road.
 Say, we are very confident about the right line but we have two options to choose out of for the left line, we could choose the one that appears to be at the appropriate distance.
-- exponential moving average smoothing on polynomial parameters
+- Exponential moving average smoothing on polynomial parameters.
-- more robust sanity checks
+- More robust sanity checks.

-In general, I would also look into a deep learning.
+In general, I would also look into a deep learning approach.
 Trying to find optimal thresholds and hyperparameters manually is very time consuming and probably leads to sub optimal results.
-Minimizing the errors on predictions of lane lines (with respect to annotated ground truth) seems like a more scalable approach to me.
+Algorithmically finding hyperparameters such that errors on predictions of lane lines are minimized (with respect to annotated ground truth) seems like a more scalable approach to me.